-Meanwhile, in March 2020 after the County and neighboring jurisdictions adopted their shelter-in-place orders, the State adopted its own shelter-in-place order that applied throughout California.
-And in mid-April 2020 the State established a four-stage roadmap for reopening that sets a baseline for all counties in California and allows counties to go at a slower pace.
-The State continued to revise its roadmap and eventually replaced it with a new blueprint as described below.
-Consistent with the State roadmap, the County created its own phased reopening plan.
+Initially the shelter-in-place orders generally required individuals to stay in their residences except for essential needs like grocery shopping, working in essential businesses, providing essential government functions, or engaging in essential travel.
+Over time, and based on health data and a risk analysis, the County allowed the phased resumption of some businesses and activities, consistent with the roadmap that the State has established under its order.
+Consistent with the State's April 2020 initial four-stage roadmap for reopening, the County created its own phased reopening plan.
 The County's plan provides for the incremental resumption of certain business and other activities to gradually increase the volume of person-to-person contact to help contain the risk of a surge in COVID-19 cases in the County and the region.
 The County's plan is available online at https://sf.gov/topics/reopening.